FastFinTech/.github/profile/README.md

-Please email [bboyle1234@gmail.com](mailto:bboyle1234@gmail.com) to contact me and do a trial project together.
+Please message me on my Discord id, `fast_fin_tech` to setup a meeting.

 # Services